Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Vice President Kamala Harris

-"I mistakenly believed the Drug Enforcement Agency
+"I mistakenly believed the Drug Enforcement Agency listed marijuana as

-of the most dangerous drugs that have 'no accepted medicinal use and a high
+the most dangerous drugs that have 'no accepted medicinal use and a high

 potential for abuse'.
-They didn’t have the science to support that claim, and I
+They didn't have the science to support that

 -- Dr Sanjay Gupta [4652]

-"In the Dr. Seuss' classic, The Grinch that Stole
+"In the Dr. Seuss' classic, The Grinch that Stole Christmas, the

-Christmas.
 He nabs the decorations, the presents, and the food in his attempt to

 'stop Christmas from coming'."